HobnobMancer/cazy_webscraper/README.md

 - **Retrieval of UniProt data:** UniProt accessions, EC numbers, protein sequences, and PDB accessions can be retrieved from UniProt and added to the local CAZyme database
 - **Addition of an API:** As well as retrieving data from the local CAZyme database via an SQL interface, `cazy_webscraper` can retrieved user-specfied data (e.g. the GenBank protein accession and EC number annotations) for proteins matching user-specified critieria.
 The extracted data can be written to a `JSON` and/or `CSV` file, to facilitate inclusion in downstream analyses.
 - **Caching:** Data downloaded from CAZy is not only parsed and written to a local CAZyme database.
 The raw data files are written to cache.
 Data can be scraped directly from a cache (ideal if CAZy updates during the retrieval of multiple datasets from the CAZy database).
+- **Handling multiple taxa:** It is possible for a single protein (identified by its unique GenBank accession) to be associated with multiple taxa in the CAZy data.
+For these instances, `cazy_webscraper` queries NCBI to retrieve the latest taxonomic source of the protein.

 ## Future work for version 2:
+- Calculate the coverage of the NCBI GenBank assembly database by CAZy (i.e. how many genomic assemblies from the Assembly database are included in the CAZy dataset)
-- Fix any remaining bugs we can find (if you find a bug, please report it!)
+- Fix any remaining bugs we can find (if you find a bug, please report it and provide as detailed bug report as possible!)
 - Update the unit tests to work with the new `cazy_webscraper` architecture
 - Update the documentation
 - Create video tutorials